jamesdaniel3/MDH-Reader/README.md

 ## TODO (order not representative)

 - Allow for auto updating of the data files
-- prevent users from calling functions with no student name and no email
 - give functions default return values
 - make the generate google sheet return the link to the sheet